-In 2015, the proposed project is estimated to cost approximately \$20 to \$25 million.
-Construction is anticipated to begin in late 2017 or after all necessary permits and approvals are secured, and is expected to last for approximately two years.
+In 2015, the proposed project was estimated to cost approximately \$20 to \$25 million.
+Construction is anticipated to begin in 2018 or 2019 after final design is completed and all necessary permits and approvals are secured, and is expected to last for approximately two (2) years.